takelley1/linux-notes/storage.md

 #### SMART testing

-`smartctl -t long /dev/sdc` = start a long HDD self test - after the test is done (could take 12+ hours), check the results with `smartctl -a /dev/sdc.  `
+`smartctl -t long /dev/sdc` = Start a long HDD self test.
+After the test is done (could take 12+ hours), check the results with `smartctl -a /dev/sdc`.

-`smartctl -a /dev/ | grep Current_Pending_Sector`         = pending sector reallocations.
+`smartctl -a /dev/ | grep Current_Pending_Sector`         = Pending sector reallocations.
-`smartctl -a /dev/ | grep Reallocated_Sector_Ct`          = reallocated sector count.
+`smartctl -a /dev/ | grep Reallocated_Sector_Ct`          = Reallocated sector count.
 `smartctl -a /dev/ | grep UDMA_CRC_Error_Count`           = UDMA CRC errors.
-`diskinfo -wS`                                            = HDD and SSD write latency consistency (unformatted drives only.  !)
+`diskinfo -wS`                                            = HDD and SSD write latency consistency (unformatted drives only!).
 `smartctl -a /dev/ | grep Power_On_Hours`                 = HDD and SSD hours.
 `nvmecontrol logpage -p 2 nvme0 | grep “Percentage used”` = NVMe percentage used.

 #### SMART field names

-`Normalized value` = commonly referred to as just "value".
+`Normalized value` = Commonly referred to as just "value".
 This is a most universal measurement, on the scale from 0 (bad) to some maximum (good) value.
 Maximum values are typically 100, 200 or 253.
 Rule of thumb is: high values are good, low values are bad.  .

-`Threshold` = the minimum normalized value limit for the attribute.
+`Threshold` = The minimum normalized value limit for the attribute.
 If the normalized value falls below the threshold, the disk is considered defective and should be replaced under warranty.
 This situation is called "T.E.C."
 (Threshold Exceeded Condition.  ).

-`Raw value` = the value of the attribute as it is tracked by the device, before any normalization takes place.
+`Raw value` = The value of the attribute as it is tracked by the device, before any normalization takes place.
 Some raw numbers provide valuable insight when properly interpreted.
 These cases will be discussed later on.
-Raw values are typically listed in hexadecimal numbers.  .
+Raw values are typically listed in hexadecimal numbers.

 | SMART attributes <sup>[5]</sup>                                           |                                                                            |
 |---------------------------------------------------------------------------|----------------------------------------------------------------------------|